spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 * Every two months on the 1st at midnight.

 # Restore

-Backups created manually or as part of schedule are listed under the Backup/Restore page of the cluster.
+Backups created manually or as part of the schedule are listed under the Backup/Restore page of the cluster.
 Restore operation can be initiated by selecting the restore option for a specific backup.
-You would be prompted to select a target cluster where you would like the backup to be restored.
-The progress of the restore can be tracked from the target cluster's backup/restore page.
-The Restore can be done to the cluster which is running on the same project.
+Next, you would be prompted to select a target cluster where you would like the backup to be restored.
+The progress of the Restore can be tracked from the target cluster's backup/restore page.
+Finally, the Restore can be done to the cluster which is running on the same project.

 <WarningBox>
-When restoring backups to a cluster running on a cloud that is different from the source cluster, there might be some manual steps required.
-As an example, you might need to pre-create a storage class on the cluster before initiating restore.
+When restoring backups to a cluster running on a cloud different from the source cluster, some manual steps might be required.
+As an example, you might need to pre-create a storage class on the cluster before initiating Restore.
 This applies to the clusters which are created on EKS to other clouds or Vice versa.
 </WarningBox>

 <WarningBox>